-- "Swimmers" are allowed to use all parts of the pool assuming they have passed all required swimming tests, and "non-swimmers" must stay in the shallow end. - All camps will follow Test, Mark, and Protect Protocol. - Non-swimmers will be required to wear a life jacket provided by the YMCA. - Child care staff will accompany children to and from the pool and are present during the swim time in order to meet supervision requirements and child/staff ratios. - Swimming activities shall not be permitted in lakes, rivers, ponds or creeks. - For pools over two feet in depth, children will be supervised by persons who are certified lifeguards. - Camp staff members shall review swimming and/or water safety rules with children each time they participate in water activities.
+- "Swimmers" are allowed to use all parts of the pool assuming they have passed all required swimming tests, and "non-swimmers" must stay in the shallow end. - All camps will follow Test, Mark, and Protect Protocol. - Non-swimmers will be required to wear a life jacket provided by the YMCA. - Child care staff will accompany children to and from the pool and are present during the swim time in order to meet supervision requirements and child/staff ratios. - Swimming activities shall not be permitted in lakes, rivers, ponds or creeks. - For pools over two feet in depth, children will be supervised by persons who are certified lifequards. - Camp staff members shall review swimming and/or water safety rules with children each time they participate in water activities. - Staff will have groups of children assigned during all water activities, and will regularly conduct head counts to ensure each child is safe.